Meal Modifications for Allergies, Intolerance and Disability

 Due to the large number of severe nut allergies in our district, Café 233 produces school meals as nut free as possible.
 Nut products are avoided in any produced item at the Food Production Center made for school meals.
 There are nut products in the building for use in the catering department.
 These items are prepared on separate tables from where school items are produced, and thorough sanitation procedures are enforced.

-Café 233 checks all ingredient labels of purchased items for the elementary meals to ensure, to the best of our ability, they do not contain nut ingredients or processed in a plant that manufactures peanut products.
-However, there are pre-packaged products that contain nuts in the secondary snack/a la carte options, as well as a pre-packaged peanut butter and jelly sandwich entree option on the Café Combo (A Line) Meal.
+Café 233 checks all ingredient labels of purchased items for elementary meals to ensure, to the best of our ability, they do not contain nut ingredients or are processed in a plant that manufactures peanut products.
+However, there are pre-packaged products that contain nuts in the secondary snack/à la carte options, as well as a pre-packaged peanut butter and jelly sandwich entrée option in the Café Combo Meal.

-Questions may be directed to Steven Newman, Food Services dietitian, by calling 913-780-7005 or sending an email to email@example.com.
+Questions may be emailed to Steven Newman, Food Services dietitian.